shuoO-24/blog-site/docs/SQL Notes/Normalization.md

 ## Normalization

-Normalization is **a technique used to organize the data** in a database.
+Normalization（规范化表格）is **a technique used to organize the data** in a database.

 - Normalization consists of **a set of rules** that all relations must follow for a database(DB) to be well structured.
 - These **rules** are presented as sets of restrictions called **NORMAL FORMS**